openhab/openhab-docs/ui/personal-widgets.md

     item: mySwitchItem
 ```

-Some of the available configuration parameters are specific to a certain component while others, such as `visiblity` or `class` are available in most components.
+Some of the available configuration parameters are specific to a certain component while others, such as `visible` or `class` are available in most components.

 ### Component slots